karlseguin/parse-dotnet/readme.md

 ## Users
 Parse allows developers to register and authenticate users.
 In parse, all users must have a `username` and `password` field.
 Within this library this is enforced by the `IParseUser` interface.
 This means you'd likely have a `User` class which looks something like:

-	public class User : IParseUser
+	//could also implement IParseObject (in addition to IParseUser) public class User : IParseUser
 	{
 		public string UserName{get;set;}